-- Creating policies and procedures that reduce volunteer risks and liabilities
+- Creating procedures that reduce volunteer program risks

-- Identifying ways to gain staff support and involvement in a volunteer program
+- Identifying ways to gain staff and leadership support of a volunteer program

 About the Certified Volunteer Manager Program

 Currently the Certified Volunteer Manager Program consists of three parts.

 - An intensive in-person training – Participants are immersed in the subject matter by expert instructors.
 In addition, participants build their professional network.
 In 2019 the in-person training was accomplished during a 4-day retreat held at the Winthrop Rockefeller Institute in Arkansas.

 - Assignments – Insight about volunteer management is gained through assignments.